NyerhovwoOnitcha/Containerization/README.md

 You write all the commands for each container in a structured way inside a  docker compose file, that way not only are you in total control of everything that is being done but you also have a point of refence to check the history of every command that has been run for all containers making managing your containers easier.

 Basically docker compose is just a structured way to run the docker commands you already know.
+We will run use docker compose for both the PHP and TODO application